 The Midwest Book Review said (July 2012), “Drawing on heavily researched passages with great dramatization, The Concubine Saga [now titled My Splendid Concubine, 3rd edition] is a strong pick for historical fiction collections, highly recommended.”

 His second novel was Running with the Enemy, a suspense-thriller set in Southeast Asia during the Vietnam War.
-It was released January 21, 2013, and has been awarded runner-up in general fiction at the 2013 Beach Book Festival and honorable mentions in general fiction at the 2013 San Francisco Book Festival; Hollywood Book Festival, and New York Book Festival.
+It was released January 21, 2013, and was awarded runner-up in general fiction at the 2013 Beach Book Festival and honorable mentions in general fiction at the 2013 San Francisco Book Festival; Hollywood Book Festival, and New York Book Festival.

 When I was a child, I thought my ancestry might have been German since other children thought Lofthouse sounded German.
 Spelling variations of this family name include: Loftus, Lofthouse, Loftis, Loftiss, Loftos…

-In fact, many that read or hear the surname Lofthouse often think the origins are German, but they are not.
-The name Lofthouse first originated with the Anglo-Saxon tribes of Britain and comes from having lived in the village of Lofthouse about the time of the reign of King Alfred the Great (871 – 899 AD).
+In fact, many that read or hear the surname Lofthouse often think the origins are German, but they’re not.
+The name Lofthouse originated with the Anglo-Saxon tribes of Britain and comes from having lived in the village of Lofthouse about the time of the reign of King Alfred the Great (871 – 899 AD).

 Lofthouse was originally from the Old Norse words lopt and hus meaning house.
 Therefore the bearers of the Lofthouse surname were dwellers of the loft house.

 The Lofthouse family was first found in Yorkshire where they held a family seat from very ancient times.
-In time, some of the Lofthouse family moved to Ireland and then a few immigrated to the United States.
+Some of my ancestors moved to Ireland and a few immigrated to the United States.

-Then there is Lofthouse’s Fisherman’s Friend, a cough drop—the original extra strong, which is so powerful that after putting one in your mouth there is a good chance you will forget about your sore throat for a half hour or more.
+Then there is Lofthouse’s Fisherman’s Friend, a cough drop—the original extra strong, which is so powerful that after putting one in your mouth there is a good chance you’ll forget about your sore throat for a half hour or more.